Werner Kampe: Before 1939

-In 1920, Berta Kamińska re-married Heinrich Freimann, a merchant.
+In 1920, Berta Kamińska remarried Heinrich Freimann, a merchant.
 Werner stayed at the family's house till November 1927, when he was sent to learn a trade at Ertmann and Perlewitz, a clothing firm in Gdańsk.
 Here he started a professional career, holding different positions: salesman, branch manager and sales representative.

 In October 1930, Werner, aged 19, joined the NSDAP in Gdańsk where his political activity quickly propelled him as the head of the section.
 In 1932, he lost his position at Ertmann and Perlewitz and found himself unemployed.
 Although he started to work in his parents' shop in Nowy Dwór Gdański, he had a lot of free time which he dedicated to immerse fully himself into the political activity of the NSDAP.
 Hence, Werner served in the office of propaganda, in the office of economic affairs and for a time, he even worked as Aide-de-camp to the Kreisleiter.
 During this period, he joined the SS, where eventually he reached the rank of Hauptsturmführer.

 After the Nazi party took power in Germany in 1933, Werner's career lifted off: he took a strong position in the leadership of Gdańsk's NSDAP.
 In accordance with his skills, he was appointed to the position of manager for economic and financial affairs while also carrying out specific tasks in the political field.
 The zeal he displayed in his duties was recognised by Albert Forster, Gauleiter of Danzig-West Prussia: in November 1934, Werner was appointed as his Aide-de-camp.
 From this moment on, he was at the forefront of the leadership of the Nazi party in Gdańsk.
 This appointment marked the end of personal feuds which occurred within the Gdańsk NSDAP and concluded with the complete victory of Albert Forster and his suite over the president of the Senate of the Free City of Danzig and the deputy gauleiter Hermann Rauschning, who both had to resign.

 Kamiński's post as aide-de-camp to Forster helped him to hone his skills in the NSDAP, doctrinally and practically.
 In 1936, Forster promoted him to the position of Kreisleiter of the Gdańsk County (powiat gdański).
 In the same move, he took the post of municipal manager of the real estate administration.
 This function proved to be a stepping stone for him as in August 1939, he became a government counselor.
 In 1937, he changed his name "Werner Kamiński" to "Kampe", hence officially turning his back to his Polish roots.